fglshm/MyGitHubRepo/README.md

 # MyGitHubRepo
-sample of using Retrofit2 on fetching repositories
+Sample of using Retrofit2 on fetching repositories

 ![](MyGitHubRepo.gif)